tcundic/react-expressjs/README.md

 ### Running

-To start application, in command prompt run `npm run start` command.
+To start application, in command prompt run `npm run start-app` command.
 Application will be build and application will be opened in browser automatically.
 Also to start backend run `npm run start-express` command in other terminal.

 ### Deploying